dell/csm-docs/content/docs/csidriver/upgradation/drivers/powerstore.md

     - *username*, *password*: defines credentials for connecting to array.
     - *skipCertificateValidation*: defines if we should use insecure connection or not.
     - *isDefault*: defines if we should treat the current array as a default.
-    - *blockProtocol*: defines what SCSI transport protocol we should use (FC, ISCSI, None, or auto).
+    - *blockProtocol*: defines what transport protocol we should use (FC, ISCSI, NVMeTCP, None, or auto).
     - *nasName*: defines what NAS should be used for NFS volumes.
+	- *nfsAcls*: (Optional) defines permissions - POSIX mode bits or NFSv4 ACLs, to be set on NFS target mount directory.
+	             NFSv4 ACls are supported for NFSv4 shares on NFSv4 enabled NAS servers only.
+POSIX ACLs are not supported and only POSIX mode bits are supported for NFSv3 shares.

     Add more blocks similar to above for each PowerStore array if necessary.
 3. (optional) create new storage classes using ones from `samples/storageclass` folder as an example and apply them to the Kubernetes cluster by running `kubectl create -f <path_to_storageclass_file>`